Kiwinov/ai-fraud-detection/README.md

 ## Contents

+1. `PS.docx` contains the problem statement
-1. `data.csv` contains the predicted data for the hackathon
+2. `final_data.csv` contains the predicted data for the hackathon
-2. `Convolve_TensileTensors.pdf` is the final report in a Latex document
+3. `Convolve_TensileTensors.pdf` is the final report in a Latex document
-3. `TensileTensors.ipynb` contains all the code
+4. `TensileTensors.ipynb` contains all the code

 ## Team
 1. Samarth K J (Lead)